 For her second litter we paired Miss Sydney with "Figo"-- a good-hearted, affectionate, fur-person of a dog, much beloved by his family in the on the Peninsula.
 Figo similarly has a long pedigree with some of our favorite lines I have worked with ("Roscoe", "Caidy", and "Lily".)
 Figo has a stunning rare Parchment fleece coat, just like his grandma Lily!
 This litter is Figo's first.
-Figo and Sydney are mini/ large mini respectively at about 18 and 28 lbs. and we anticipate offspring in the same size range.
+Figo and Sydney are similar in size at about 26-28 lbs. and we anticipate offspring in the same size range.
 Both parents fully-tested with Pawprints panel/OFA/PennHIP.
 We anticipate puppies with the classic intuitive, intelligent, and people-focused Australian Labradoodle temperament from these two sweethearts.

 Seven puppies were born on February 1st to go home March 29th.
 There are 4 boys and 3 girls in various shades of Brown.
-I will be holding back 2 females until 8 weeks to pick my puppy for the breeding program.
-After temperament and health evaluations, one will be available as a pet.
+We are accepting 2 more Reservations, initially, plus waitlist.

 Here they are!

-Puppy Photo Album: Sydney and Figo's Puppy Photos "Sydney"
+Puppy Photo Album: Sydney and Figo's Puppy Photos

+"Sydney"